Simonxyw/simonxyw.github.io/_pages/cv.md

 * **Jun.
 2025 - Present**: Research Assistant, University of Michigan
   * **Mentor: Prof. Meha Jain**
   * **Project:** Evaluating agricultural burning regulations and crop calendar decisions in Punjab and Haryana, India.
-    * Integrated high-resolution spatial, policy, and agronomic datasets to support targeted air quality and sustainable agriculture interventions.
+    * Analyzed how monsoon variability and irrigation access influence residue burning and crop calendar deci- sions in northern India using high-resolution panel data.
-    * Designed and conducted causal analysis using a field-level satellite dataset to assess policy impacts.
+    * Integrated satellite, climate, and socio-economic datasets and applying fixed-effects and causal inference models to quantify behavioral and policy responses.
-    * Applied machine learning models to identify key drivers of heterogeneous field-level responses to burning bans and policy incentives.
+    * Applied machine learning methods to identify spatial and socio-economic heterogeneity in adaptation.

 * **Dec.
 2024 - Present**: Research Assistant, Wuhan University
   * **Project:** Low-carbon land use and policy effectiveness in China.